 Dr. Mahdi Roghanizad

-Dr. Mahdi Roghanizad is Assistant Professor of Human Resource Management and Organizational Behaviour.
+Dr. Mahdi Roghanizad is an Assistant Professor of Human Resource Management and Organizational Behaviour.
 His main research interest lies in the intersection of social psychology and computer-mediated communication.
 He is particularly interested in the effect of mediated communication on communicants’ social behaviour and predictions.
-He is also interested in decision making processes used by online buyers to trust a previously unknown website.
+He is also interested in decision making processes employed by online buyers to trust a previously unknown website and, biases in decision making demonstrated by recipients of phishing emails (i.e. human factor in cybersecurity).
 His work has been published in Computers in Human Behavior, Journal of Experimental Social Psychology, and Personality and Social Psychology Bulletin, and featured in the Harvard Business Review.

 |Refereed Journal Articles|

 |Roghanizad, M. M., & Bohns, V. K. (2017).
 Ask in Person: You're Less Persuasive than You Think over Email.
 Journal of Experimental Social Psychology, 69, 223-226.